Drama / Biography

 Rating: 9/10

-The one sentence synopsis is: seven-year-old Helen Keller, blind and deaf from a sickness as a baby, learns to communicate through the discipline and unpitying love of her teacher Anne Sullivan.
+The one-sentence synopsis is: seven-year-old Helen Keller, blind and deaf, learns to communicate through the discipline and unpitying love of her teacher Anne Sullivan.

-But this teacher has more to over come than just her student’s disabilities.
-Helen’s parents have let their own restrain them from disciplining Helen – she does whatever she wants, even eating off everyone else’s plates during meals.
+But this teacher has more to overcome than just her student’s disabilities.
+Helen’s parents have let their pity stop them from disciplining Helen – she does whatever she wants, even eating off everyone else’s plates during meals.
 When Miss Sullivan won’t have that, Helen has a fit… and her parents do too!
 But her new teacher won’t give in to any of their tantrums because she knows to do so would leave Helen trapped in a dark, silent world.

 It certainly ain’t easy – in once scene Sullivan ends up playing defensive linebacker, just to get the charging Helen to stay in her chair.
 The scuffle goes on for ten minutes at least, with Helen even managing to flip Sullivan!